breuleux/gifnoc/README.md

 if __name__ == "__main__":
     with gifnoc.gifnoc(
-        # Environment variable for the configuration path
+        # Environment variable for the configuration path (defaults to GIFNOC_FILE)
         envvar="APP_CONFIG",
         # Command-line argument for the configuration path (can give multiple)
         config_argument="--config",